sriramcse93/Anakage_Ticket_Raise/ANAKAGE_TEST/data/nlu.md

 ## intent: not_satisfied_printer_queue
 - not satisfied printer queue
 - printer queue solution not satisfied
-- printer job stuck to solve the solution not satisfied.
+- printer job stuck to solve the solution not satisfied
 - need to create the incident for printer queue problem
+- solution for printer job not satisfied

 ## intent: not_satisfied_printer_spooler
 - not satisfied printer spooler